SeanConnelly/CloudStudio/README.md

 ## Introduction

-Welcome to a very early preview release of Cloud Studio, a code editor for InterSystems IRIS.
+Welcome to a very early preview release of Cloud Studio, a code editor for InterSystems IrisSystem.

 Click on the image for a simple video demonstration.